ElasticEmail/elasticemail-js/docs/ContactsApi.md

 let opts = {
-  'listName': "listName_example", // String | Name of an existing list to add these contacts to 'encodingName': "encodingName_example", // String | In what encoding the file is uploaded 'file': "/path/to/file" // File |
+  'listName': "listName_example", // String | Name of an existing list to add these contacts to 'encodingName': "encodingName_example", // String | In what encoding the file is uploaded 'fileUrl': "fileUrl_example", // String | Optional url of csv to import 'file': "/path/to/file" // File |
 };
 apiInstance.contactsImportPost(opts, (error, data, response) => {